Large-scale network motif analysis using compression: Introduction

-A well known result in information theory is the associaton between codes and probability distributions, implied by the \emph{Kraft inequality}: for each probability distribution $p^*$ on $\cal G$, there exists a self-delimiting code $L^*$ such that for all $G \in \cal G$: $- \log p^*(G) \leq L^*(G) < -\log p^*(G) + 1$.
-Inversely, for each self-delimiting code $L^*$ for $\cal G$, there exists a probability distribution $p^*$ such that for all $G \in \cal G$: $p^*(G) = 2^{-L^*(G)}$.
-For proofs, see \cite[Section~3.2.1]{grunwald2007minimum} or \cite[Theorem~5.2.1]{cover2006elements}.
-To explain the intuition, note that we can easily transform a code $L^*$ into a sampling algorithm for $p^*$ by feeding the decoding function random bits until it produces an output.
-To transform a probability distribution to a code, techniques like arithmetic coding \citep{rissanen1979arithmetic} can be used.
+The correspondence mentioned above follows from the \emph{Kraft inequality}: for any probability distribution $p$ on $\mathcal X$, there exists a prefix-free code $L$ such that for all $x \in \mathcal X$: $- \log p(x) \leq L(x) < -\log p(x) + 1$.
+Inversely, for every prefix-free code $L$ for $\mathcal X$, there exists a probability distribution $p$ such that for all $x \in \mathcal X$: $p(x) = 2^{-L(x)}$ \cite[Section~3.2.1]{grunwald2007minimum}, \cite[Theorem~5.2.1]{cover2006elements}.
+To explain the intuition, note we can transform a code $L$ into a sampling algorithm for $p$ by feeding the decoding function random bits until it produces an output.
+For the reverse, arithmetic coding \cite{rissanen1979arithmetic} can be used.

-As explained in \citet[page 96]{grunwald2007minimum}, the fact that $-\log p^*(G)$ is real-valued and $L^*(G)$ is integer-valued can be safely ignored and we may \emph{identify} codes with probability distributions, allowing codes to take non-integer values.
+As explained in \cite[page 96]{grunwald2007minimum}, the fact that $-\log p^*(x)$ is real-valued and $L^*(x)$ is integer-valued can be safely ignored and we may \emph{identify} codes with probability distributions, allowing codes to take non-integer values.

-When we need to encode a single choice from a finite set $S$ of options, we will often use the code with length $\log |S|$, corresponding to a uniform distribution on $S$.